 Your time in kibale national park can be rewarded by a number of interesting activities; however, chimpanzee trekking is the highlight of kibale national park safaris.
 You can also enjoy camping in kibale national park, the night nature walks are a real opportunity for you to see the night coming to life in the real jungle of kibale forest.

 The crater lakes safaris are such fascinating activities in kibale national park.
-The crater trail in kibale national park is a real-life chance for you to enjoy the top of the world experience around the ndali Kasenda crater area in kibale national park.
+The crater trail is a real-life chance for you to enjoy the top of the world experience around the ndali Kasenda crater area in kibale national park.
 The crater lakes in the national park are associated with the most beautiful scenic views of the mountains of the moon and kibale forest.